 On the back of your Apex base unit, locate the ethernet port (see image below), and connect your ethernet cable to the base unit.
 Then, connect the ethernet cable to one of the auxiliary ports on your router.
 As you make this connection, you will see the status light on your base unit change from blue to orange indicating that it is connected to the network.

 Sign Into Your Apex Local Dashboard

 Congratulations!
 Your Apex is now connected to your network.
-You can sign into the Apex Local dashboard at Apex.local.
+You can sign into the Apex Local dashboard at Apex.local via an internet browser connected to that same network.
 When logging in for the first time, your username and password will be:

 - Username: admin